Susanta-Nayak/Introduction_to_Python/README.md

 # Introduction to Python
+# To make you a better learner for better life
 These are small programs being written to learn Python.
 As many great teachers have said, one must learn by doing.
 # References
 Many of the concepts being used here were taught in the course offered at Queens College; *CS 90 Introduction to Python* (Summer 2020).\